AS OF TODAY, APRIL 2, THE APRIL 7 PRIMARY IS STILL SCHEDULED. EXTRA VIRUS PROTOCOL IS BEING PREPARED FOR THE SAFETY OF VOTERS AND ELECTION WORKERS.

 Occasionaly, there is an issue or announcement related to town business that seems to rise to the need to make contact with as many citizens as possible.
 One timely way to do this is through email contact.
 If you are not on the town's contact email list and would like to be, please contact [email protected] This is used for emergency/important town business ONLY.

 Thanks to CAPX funds commissioned by the CAPX Advisory Committee, our Town Hall area (inside & outside) and the park area are now monitored by motion sensing cameras.
 This is for the safety and security of our citizens who utilize the hall and park.
-Images are only viewed in the event of an activity or event which needs to be revisited such as vandelism, injury, etc. The cameras have already helped resolve two issues that otherwise we would have had no clue as to what took place.
+Images are only viewed in the event of an activity or event which needs to be revisited such as vandelism, injury, etc.

 Please note that the water at the town hall and the park has been tested by the county as per requirement and deemed biologically safe to drink.
 Specifc details of the testing and results have been posted at both sites.